LemonSDA/Social-Tournament-Helper/README.md

 ## How to Use

 1. **Visit Social Tournaments**
    - Go to [Social Tournaments Collections](https://www.socialtournaments.com/en/collections/) in your Chrome browser.
+Make sure your language settings are set to english.
+Otherwise thie extension won't work.

 2. **Open the Extension Panel**
    - Click on the extension icon (usually located to the right of the address bar) to open the extension panel.